aleczhanshi/aleczhanshi.github.io/_pages/about.md

 *University of Texas at Austin*
 *GDC 5.418*

-I'm currently a research associate at the University of Texas at Austin, where I also completed my Ph.D degree in 2020, advised by Professor Calvin Lin.
+I'm currently a research associate at the University of Texas at Austin, where I completed my Ph.D degree in 2020 under the supervision of Professor Calvin Lin.
+I am interested in the interplay between machine learning and computer systems, with a particular focus on ML for systems.
+My research develops principled data-driven methods for system optimization problems, such as memory optimizations for general-purpose CPUs and design automation / AI-driven EDA for specialized AI accelerators.
+I also serve in the program committees of ML for Systems workshop and serve as a reviewer for IEEE MICRO.
 During my Ph.D., I have interned at Google (Summer 2018 and 2019) and Facebook (Summer 2020).
-I am interested in the interplay between machine learning and computer systems, with a particular focus on ML for systems.
-My research develops principled data-driven methods for system optimization problems, such as cache optimizations and automatic accelerator design.
-Our prefetching solution demonstrates significant improvements on Google’s complex hyperscale workloads.
-I also serve in the program committees in ML for Systems workshop.

 ## Publications